chingor13/google-cloud-php/src/Trace/ext/README.md

 is set the the current span, and this new span becomes the current trace span context.

+## Compatibilty

+This extension has been built and tested on the following PHP versions:

+* 7.1.x
+* 7.0.x

 ## Installation

 ### Build from source